bluesky/bluesky-queueserver/docs/source/using_queue_server.rst

 which is used by client applications to connect to the kernel (see :ref:`method_config_get` API).

+Additional parameters may be used to set the directory and the name of the IPython kernel connection file and the numbers of 0MQ ports used by the kernel for communication.
+See :ref:`config_of_ipython_kernel` for more details.

 Specifying Location of Startup Code
 ***********************************